March 5, 2017

 Viaskin® Peanut is a product of DBV Technologies.

-To learn more about the results after the first year of the Phase IIb trial, food allergy or the AAAAI Annual Meeting, visit aaaai.org.
+To learn more about food allergy or the AAAAI Annual Meeting, visit aaaai.org.
 Research presented at the AAAAI Annual Meeting is published in an online supplement to The Journal of Allergy and Clinical Immunology.

 The American Academy of Allergy, Asthma & Immunology (AAAAI) represents allergists, asthma specialists, clinical immunologists, allied health professionals and others with a special interest in the research and treatment of allergic and immunologic diseases.
 Established in 1943, the AAAAI has more